metadata associated with an item at a given instance in time

 - dynamically changing system data (like stock quotes)

-- diagnostic data The term HistoricalDataNodes is used when referencing aspects of the standard that apply to accessing historical data only.
+The term HistoricalDataNodesis used when referencing aspects of the standard that apply to accessing historical data only.

 - system Alarms